mediabrix/mediabrix-android-sdk/README.md

 ```
 dependencies {
     compile 'com.android.support:support-v4:22.2.1' //This can be changed
-                                                    //to whatever build number that is compatitable with your project
+                                                    //to whatever build number that is compatible with your project
     compile files('libs/mediabrix-sdk-FBless.jar')
 }
 ```